weavora/yii-wacf/README.md

 Resource Access Rule Term
 ------------

 Time to time we need to restrict user access to specified models.
-E.g. user could manage only own products, delete only own comments and etc.
+E.g. user could manage only his own products or delete only his own comments etc.

-Each time for such action we used something like:
+Each time for such an action we use something like:

 	if (Yii::app->user->hasAccessTo($model)) {..}
 	// or
 	if ($model->user_id == Yii::app()->user->id) {..}

-To prevent code duplication and perform access control more clear and declarative, we implemented 'resource' term.
+To prevent code duplication and perform access control more clearly and declaratively, we implemented 'resource' term.

-We assume that model id would be put into request var ($_GET['id'] or $_POST['ProductForm']['id']) and one of model attributes/methods will be declare ownership.
+!!!We assume that model id would be placed in request var ($_GET['id'] or $_POST['ProductForm']['id']) and one of model attributes/methods will declare ownership. - ???

 **Params**

 * model - specify resource model.
-It could be object (Comment::model), or class name ('Comment'), or empty/not-defined.
+It can be an object (Comment::model), or class name ('Comment'), or empty/not-defined.
-In the last case model class will be get from controller class: modelClass = str_replace('Controller', '', controllerClass).
+In the last case, model class will be taken from controller class: modelClass = str_replace('Controller', '', controllerClass).
 * params - specify where to look for model primary key.
-It could be string ('id'), or primary key mapping (array('id', 'CommentForm.id')), or other field mapping ( array(
+It can be a string ('id'), or primary key mapping (array('id', 'CommentForm.id')), or other field mapping (

+	array(
 		'some_field1' => array('some_field1', 'CommentForm.some_field1'),
 		'some_field2' => array('some_field2', 'CommentForm.some_field2')
 	), or not-defined.

 Default: array('id', $modelClassName . '.id', $modelClassName .
 'Form.id')
 * ownerField - specify ownership attribute.
 Default: user_id
 * webUserId - specify WebUser attribute that will be compared with ownerField to determine ownership

 **Usage examples**

 	// protected/controller/CommentController.php
 	...
 	public function accessRules()
 	{
 		return array(
 			// allow edit only own comments
 			array('allow',
 				'actions' => array('edit', 'delete'),